Before reading the following, please click the above link

 ~ Corballis."

-But partially overlapping that manual system, a verbal/mental one developed
+But partially overlapping that manual system, a verbal/mental one developed over time, using:

 'words-verbalized-aloud-or-muted-as-thoughts'